The Summer of Stink

-- equal parts baking soda and either arrowroot powder or GMO-free cornstarch (I use about ½ cup baking soda and 1/2 cup arrowroot)
+- Mix equal parts baking soda and either arrowroot powder or GMO-free cornstarch.
+I use about ½ cup baking soda and 1/2 cup arrowroot.

-- mix with coconut oil until moist and then store in a jar
+- Blend with coconut oil until moist and then store in a jar.

 Quick Tips: Rub a SMALL amount in using your fingertips until it’s invisible.
-It works that well! (plus if you cake it on it can leave oil stains on your clothes).
-Store in an a reused glass jar.
-OR you can spoon the mixture into an old deodorant container and rub it on that way!
+It works that well!
+(Plus if you cake it on it can leave oil stains on your clothes).
+Store in a clean glass jar.

 Also, some people find that the baking soda is too alkaline for their skin, which can cause irritation.
 If this happens try cutting the amount of baking soda in half and using more arrowroot/cornstarch.